 A COSTLY BAR OF SOAP

 Eight-year-old Gussie Fitzgerald proudly told how he had taken three bottles of lemon squash, a jar of jam, a loaf of bread and three oranges.
-The newspaper reports described Gussie, who sounds like a forerunner of Just William, as speaking “laconically”!
+The newspaper reports described Gussie, who sounds like a forerunner of the William of Just William, as speaking “laconically”!
 To the amusement of the court his older brother John Fitzgerald, aged nine, admitted—shrilly—that he had stolen a bar of soap.
 Soap was perhaps a strange thing for a child to take: it did not fall under the definition of an “eatable”, and it was obviously not intended for the feast.

-The third boy—eleven-year-old James Stothard—said that he had taken a single egg.
+The third boy, eleven-year-old James Stothard, said that he had taken a single egg.
 So was little Gussie the ringleader, or had it been agreed that he would take the rap?
 Although children from the age of eight could be held criminally responsible, the boys might have thought that Gussie would get into less trouble.
 And things worked out well for the Fitzgerald brothers, as they were let off with an admonition, although one suspects that they got a beating at home.
 But James Stothard—he of the egg—was not so lucky.
 He was remanded into the care of the workhouse, and sent to an industrial school in Feltham in Middlesex.

 AWAY FROM THE BAD EGGS

 Founded in 1854 the Feltham Industrial School could house up to seven hundred boys.
 Facilities included an infirmary, workshops, a gas factory and a chapel.
-Divided into groups of about fifty, the inmates shared common sleeping areas, school rooms, washing facilities and punishment cells.
+Divided into groups of about fifty the inmates shared common sleeping areas, school rooms, washing facilities and punishment cells.
 They were described as juvenile offenders, and could be made to stay until they were sixteen, and

 OFF TO WAR

 So what do we know about James before and after his brush with the law?
-Born on the 4th of September 1887 James was one of six children born to George Stothard, a bricklayer, and his wife Sarah.
+Born on the 4th of September 1887 James was one of six children of George Stothard, a bricklayer, and his wife Sarah.
 George was a native of Lincolnshire, and Sarah a local Battersea lass.
 The family can be found at various addresses in and around Battersea: 14 Wickersley Road, Arliss Road, St James Grove and elsewhere.
 When James was three, he and two of his siblings were baptised at St Bartholomew’s Church in Wickersley Road, and in 1893 he started at Sleaford Street School.